The Killer (1989 film): Plot

 Ah Jong, a hitman, decides to retire after one final job.
 During a shootout with gangsters, he accidentally blinds a young nightclub singer named Jennie when his gun fires too close to her eyes.
 Over the next six months, he quietly watches over her, attending all of her performances.
 One night, he intervenes to save her from being mugged and assaulted; Jennie then invites him into her apartment.
 They grow close and begin a relationship.
 However, Jennie then learns from her doctor that if she does not undergo a corneal transplant, she will lose what remains of her sight.
 Ah Jong agrees to kill a high-ranking triad boss to pay for the operation.

-Meanwhile, Detective Li Ying performs a botched undercover sting and is scolded by his superior for unintentionally causing the fatal heart attack of a hostage.
+Meanwhile, Detective Li Ying performs a botched undercover sting but is scolded and demoted by his superior for shooting his enemy inside the tram and unintentionally causing the fatal heart attack of a hostage.
 Li later spots Ah Jong in the middle of the hit on the Triad boss, but eventually loses him.
-Ah Jong's client, Hay Wong Hoi, betrays him by sending hitmen to kill Ah Jong at the location of his getaway car.
+Ah Jong's client, Wong Hoi, betrays him by sending hitmen to kill Ah Jong at the location of his getaway car.
 Ah Jong guns down the hitmen, but a child is badly injured in the crossfire.
 Ah Jong rushes the child to a nearby hospital while being followed by Li and his partner, Sgt.
 Tsang Yeh.
-Ah Jong holds Yeh at gunpoint until the girl regains consciousness, then escapes from the police.
-Li becomes obsessed with Ah Jong's act of good will.
+Ah Jong holds Yeh at gunpoint until the child regains consciousness, then escapes from the police.
+Li becomes obsessed with Ah Jong's act of goodwill.
 He and Tsang learn about Jennie; when Ah Jong visits her, he manages to outwit and elude the two cops once again.